dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The method of redaction is out of scope of this document.
 The assurance of the accuracy of the redaction is made by the entity that creates the redaction which SHOULD signe the redacted version of the vCon.

+All data and parameters in the prior, less redacted, vCon instance version are either:
+* Removed entirely in the redacted version
+* Copied and partially redacted
+* Copied as is

+Data which is to be completely removed from the redacted version, that is contained in a JSON array in the unredacted vCon, SHOULD create an empty placeholder such that object array indices do not change for the rest of the elements of the array.

 TODO: Do we need different levels or rational for redaction?
 If so, we need a parameter for the levels or reason of redaction.

-* redacted: "Redacted" (optional, mutually excliusive with appended and group parameters)
+* redacted: "Redacted" (optional, mutually exclusive with appended and group parameters)

 A Redacted Object contains the following parameters:

-* uuid: "String" (optional if inline or external reference provided)
+* uuid: "String"

-    The value contains the [uuid string value](#uuid) of the unredacted/original vCon instance version.
+    The value contains the [uuid string value](#uuid) of the unredacted/prior vCon instance version.

-Alternatively, as defined in [Inline Files](#inline-files) body and encoding MAY be included:
+As defined in [Inline Files](#inline-files) body and encoding MAY be included:

 * body: "String"
 * encoding: "String"